Living with Fibromyalgia: The Evidence-Based Guide

 What About NSAIDs and Opioids?

-Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen are not effective for fibromyalgia pain in the same way they are for inflammatory conditions, because fibromyalgia pain isn’t primarily driven by peripheral inflammation.
+Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen are not effective for fibromyalgia pain in the same way they are for inflammatory conditions, because fibromyalgia pain is not primarily driven by peripheral inflammation.
 Opioids are even less appropriate.
 They can actually worsen central sensitisation over time through a mechanism called opioid-induced hyperalgesia.
 Most guidelines actively recommend against opioid use for fibromyalgia.

 The Fibromyalgia-Hypermobility Overlap